LEARN

 Colour Adult:

 Both adults small green macaws with long tail, blue suffusion on crown, forehead, chin, and area around cheeks near bare face chestnut brown, bend of wing, wrist area, and lesser wing coverts red; underwings at flight feathers dark orange/red, tail red/brown tipped blue.
-Bill grey/black.
+Beak grey/black.
 Eye yellow.
 Face bare with fine lines of black feathers.

 Colour Juvenile: